billyriantono/billyriantono/README.md

 - 🔭 I’m currently working on [@Carousell](https://github.com/carousell) in Android Engineering team.
-- 🌱 Beside of my main jobs, i’m currently learning on some stuff in about Video DRM technology
+- 🌱 Beside of my main jobs, i’m currently learning on some stuff in Video DRM technology, such as Widevine, PlayReady, and some others DRM.
 - ☕️ How to reach me: just mention me [@twitter](https://twitter.com/Kebluk_ID)